joelhawksley/identity/_posts/2023-04-28-accessible-by-default.md

 TODO images from https://dev.to/lupitalee/what-is-web-accessibility-2jch, split up into four slides

-Explain these images
+TODO Explain these images.
+For example, you might have been situationally disabled carrying a stack of pizza boxes into a building today, unable to use your hands to open the door.

+There are various guidelines and standards for accessibility, such as WCAG, Section 508, APG, and others.
+Not all of them agree with each other!

 In practice, for the work we do, accessibility means making our applications work with assistive technology.
-While I won't go into much detail here, we mainly focus on screenreaders, tools that read the screen out loud via keyboard control.
+While I won't go into much detail here, we mainly focus on screen readers, tools that read the screen out loud via keyboard control.

-My most acute trauma symptoms after the fire were a temporary disability.
-These days, there are some lingering effects that are likely permanent.
-I'm fortunate that they are minimally uncomfortable at this point.
+And while I can't go into almost any detail, this wouldn't be a talk about accessibility without mentioning that _not_ having an accessible application is a legal risk, and often a significant one.

 ### GitHub history 101